Sustainable Transport

 Electric Vehicles (EVs)

 Electric vehicles (EVs) are at the forefront of sustainable transport solutions, offering a cleaner alternative to traditional gasoline-powered cars.
-EVs run on electricity stored in batteries, which can be recharged using renewable energy sources, significantly reducing greenhouse gas emissions.
+EVs run on electricity stored in batteries, which can be recharged using Sustainable Home & Energy Solutions, significantly reducing greenhouse gas emissions.

 Benefits of EVs: